 Pulmonary oedema.
 Fluid in the lungs usually occurring in people with pre-existing heart problems

 Tuberculosis.
 A severe lung infection associated with fever and sweating

 Anticoagulants.
 Medications that prevent the blood from clotting, such as warfarin

 When is coughing blood an emergency?

-A cough that produces pink and frothy sputum, especially when it is associated with breathlessness, is a warning sign to go to the Accident & Emergency immediately as it indicates fluid overload in your lungs and is potentially fatal.
+A cough that produces pink and frothy sputum, especially when it is associated with breathlessness, is a warning sign to go to the Urgent Care Centre (UCC) immediately as it indicates fluid overload in your lungs and is potentially fatal.